-15. Children in Care (CiC) and Post Children in Care
+27. Children in Care (CiC) and Post Children in Care

-Designated person should aim to work in partnership with the Virtual School Coordinator on how funding can best support the progress of a CiC.
+Our school's designated member of staff is work in partnership with the Virtual School on how funding can best support the progress of a CiC.
 The name of the Virtual Headteacher is Emma Thomas Emma.Thomas@dudley.gov.uk

-We will ensure that staff have the skills, knowledge and understanding to keep Children in Care, and previous Children in Care, safe.
+We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
 We will ensure that:

-- ✓ Appropriate staff have relevant information about Children in Care's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - ✓ The DSL has details of children's social workers and relevant virtual school heads. - ✓ We have appointed a designated teacher, Mrs Ryall-Whyte, SENDCO, who is responsible for promoting the educational achievement of Children in Care and previous Children in Care in line with statutory guidance. - ✓ The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
+- Appropriate staff have relevant information about children looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads

+We have a designated teacher, Mrs L. Ryall-Whyte, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.